Brick of Chicago Walking Tours

 Please enter the Driehaus Museum at 50 E Erie St.

-Should you require assistance with acquiring a ticket or have any questions, please contact us at info@driehausmuseum.org.
+Should you require assistance with ticket purchase or have any questions, please contact us at info@driehausmuseum.org or 312-482-8933, ext.
+421.

 Please enter the Driehaus Museum at 50 E Erie St.